michaelkp123/TodoList/README.md

 [![Open in Visual Studio Code]

-This is a basic web app setup that integrates razor with C#.
+This is a basic web app setup that integrates Blazor with C#.

 ### Compiles and hot-reloads for development
 ```